GrahamDeprecated/Laravel-Queuing/README.md

 Please check the system requirements before installing Laravel Queuing.

 To get the latest version of Laravel Queuing, simply require it in your `composer.json` file.

 `"graham-campbell/queuing": "dev-master"`

 You'll then need to run `composer install` or `composer update` to download it and have the autoloader updated.

 You will need to register the [Laravel Core](https://github.com/GrahamCampbell/Laravel-Core) service provider before you attempt to load the Laravel Queuing service provider.
 Open up `app/config/app.php` and add the following to the `providers` key.

 `'GrahamCampbell\Core\CoreServiceProvider'`

 Once Laravel Queuing is installed, you need to register the service provider.
 Open up `app/config/app.php` and add the following to the `providers` key.

 `'GrahamCampbell\Queuing\QueuingServiceProvider'`

 You can register the three facades in the `aliases` key of your `app/config/app.php` file if you like.

 `'JobProvider' => 'GrahamCampbell\Queuing\Facades\JobProvider'`
 `'Queuing' => 'GrahamCampbell\Queuing\Facades\Queuing'`
 `'Cron' => 'GrahamCampbell\Queuing\Facades\Cron'`

 You will additionally need to replace `app/config/queue.php` with the `queue.php` provided in the root folder of this repo.
 This config allows us to specify different queues for special jobs.

+## Usage

+There is currently no usage documentation besides the [API Documentation](http://grahamcampbell.github.io/Laravel-Queuing ) for Laravel Queuing.

+You may see an example of implementation in [CMS Core](https://github.com/GrahamCampbell/CMS-Core).

 ## Updating Your Fork